hydrosquall/code-maps-frontend/README.md

 If you see a resource that you think would be appropriate to include in this list, I welcome pull requests/issues.

-In the future, the "recommended/cut for time" sections might split into a separate list of curated resources, and limit this document to items used specifically mentioned in the talk.
+In the future, the "recommended/cut for time" sections might split into a separate list of curated resources.
+In that case, this document will be limited to items specifically mentioned in the talk.